Vapor Recovery Information and Compliance Requirements

 As a facility owner, there are many different regulations with which to comply.
 Below is information about the air regulations that we hope you find helpful.
 If you have any questions regarding these regulations, contact your local department office.

 The department recommends you inspect your facility at least once a week for an average facility, more for higher throughput facilities.
 It is also recommended that you inspect your Stage I vapor recovery equipment after every delivery as you may be held responsible for any damage to or neglect of the equipment.

 The department recommends that all facility testing be done by a third-party contractor due to the special equipment and specific test methods required for each test type.
 For additional information, see the appropriate vapor recovery rule or contact your department local office.

-Facilities in Kansas City are required to conduct a pressure leak decay test and P/V valve bench test upon startup.
-Thereafter, the facility must complete a pressure leak decay test once every five years and a P/V valve bench test every two years.
-Department or city staff must be notified at least seven days in advance of testing to allow for observation.
-All results should be sent to the appropriate local office following testing.
+The amendment requires owners/operators of underground gasoline storage tanks with capacities greater than 2,000 gallons that are not otherwise exempt and are located in Kansas City, to pass a pressure decay test and a pressure/vacuum valve test at the time of installation.
+Thereafter, the owner/operator must pass a pressure decay test once every six years and a pressure/vacuum valve test once every three years.
+Notification at least seven days in advance of testing is required to allow an observer the opportunity to be present.
+All results should be sent to the appropriate local office no later than 14 days following completion of the testing.

 While it is mostly the responsibility of the delivery vessel driver to conduct gasoline deliveries in compliance with Missouri regulations, the facility may be held responsible as well.
 See the Delivery Vessels webpage for more information regarding gasoline delivery compliance.